Review | I downloaded America’s first coronavirus exposure app. You should too.

 A few of our testers on Android phones reported a small decrease in the daily battery life of their phones, but for the most part we didn’t notice much of a hit.

 These apps take advantage of a special Bluetooth capability in recent updates to iOS and Android.
-It allows phones to send out little wireless chirps a few times per second — and also listen out for them for four-second stretches every two and a half to five minutes.
+It allows phones to send out little wireless chirps a few times per second — and also listen out for them for four-second stretches every 2½ to five minutes.
 Bluetooth signals don’t require nearly as much power as cellular signals.

 It won’t spy on you.

 This part is key: Covidwise and apps like it don’t collect your phone’s location.
-Instead, they use a clever system that helps phones remember who you were around without knowing where you were.
+Instead, they use a clever system that helps phones remember whom you were around without knowing where you were.

-To put it another way, a random weather app you downloaded is likely doing far more to put your privacy at risk.
+To put it another way, a random weather app you downloaded is probably doing far more to put your privacy at risk.

 Here’s how it works: Covidwise listens for those Bluetooth chirps from nearby phones, which contain random codes.
-They change frequently, and don’t contain any personal information about the people you meet.
-Your phone stores the codes you encounter for 14 days, just in case one of those people tests positive for coronavirus.
+They change frequently and don’t contain any personal information about the people you meet.
+Your phone stores the codes you encounter for 14 days, just in case one of those people tests positive for the coronavirus.
 After two weeks, it deletes them.

 If someone using Covidwise does test positive, the patient can report their diagnosis in the app by entering a six-digit code provided by their health department.
 That gives Covidwise the permission to alert phones that have their own records of encountering the patient’s codes — without sharing anything about his or her identity.